How to Clean a Cowhide Rug

-Rugs should always be sanitized after a flood, because sewage and other nasty or smelly things can sometimes be mixed with the flood water.
+Rugs should always be sanitized after a flood, because sewage and other nasty or smelly things can often be mixed with the flood water.

 The main difference is that the sheepskin wash is a concentrate that is diluted before use for a proper full immersion wash, and the cowhide cleaner is already pre-mixed and is used as a surface spray.

 They also have some minor ingredient changes and proportions as well.